ccadllc/cedi-dtrace/README.md

 /*
  * Alternate flow: We convert our traced io to an IO for a htt4s app, possibly continuing an existing trace, if we found
  * either X-B3 or Money HTTP headers in the request; otherwise, a new root trace is generated.
+ * We could compose this server action or pass it directly to an http4s blaze server for execution.
  */
+import com.ccadllc.cedi.dtrace.interop.http4s.server._
+import _root_.io.circe.syntax._
+import _root_.io.circe.generic.auto._
+import org.http4s.circe._

 val http4sServerAction = HttpService[IO] {
   case request @ GET -> Root / "salesreport" / accountRep =>
     tracedAction(request, Span.Name("sales-report"), Note.string("account-rep", accountRep))(tracedIO).flatMap {
-      salesReport => Response[IO](status = Status.Ok).withBody(salesReport.asJson)
+      salesReport => Ok(salesReport.asJson)
     }
 }

 /*
- * Now, at the end of the universe, we run the io program.
+ * Main flow: Now, at the end of the universe, we run the io program.
 This will result, in this example using the supplied logging
  * framework Emitter, in the following items logged via the `distributed-trace.txt` logger:
  *   Span: [ span-id=-4268861818882462019 ] [ trace-id=2a71fb7b-f38d-4f6a-a4d1-229c6c5bc963 ] [ parent-id=-6262761813211462065 ]
  *     [ span-name=retrieve-sales-figures] [ app-name=sales-management-system ] [ start-time=2016-09-26T00:29:14.802Z ]